Zhaoyilunnn/academic-kickstart/content/home/experience.md

   Responsibilities include:

   * Optimized the acoustic model in speech recognition
-  * Developped the dynamic captioning function
+  * Developed the dynamic captioning function
-  * Developped the text normalization tool
+  * Developed the text normalization tool
   """

 [[experience]]